 A contact cleaner (also called electrical cleaner, switch cleaner, electrical contact cleaner, and, specific for automotive repair, battery terminal cleaner) is a solvent cleaner designed to remove contamination from electrical contacts, the conductive surfaces of connectors, switches and other electrical and electronic components with moving surface contacts.

-The goal is to quickly remove insulative contamination as quickly as possible, avoiding a lot of wiping and scrubbing if possible.
-Contact cleaning solvents are usually come in pressurized aerosol packaging for convenience and to provide a forceful spray that creates agitation and reaches into all the crevices of the connectors.
+The goal is to quickly remove insulative contamination as quickly as possible, avoiding extensive wiping and scrubbing if possible.
+Contact cleaning solvents usually come in pressurized aerosol packaging for convenience and to provide a forceful spray that creates agitation and reaches into all the crevices of the connectors.

 Techspray offers a wide variety of electrical contact cleaners in spray and bulk packaging.
 Our contact cleaners remove oxidation, oil, and other contaminants from contacts, metal switches, motors, relays, generators, edge connectors, buss bars, circuit breakers, scales, and sensors.

 Every organization using hazardous chemicals within their facility has the responsibility to equip their facility and personnel to maintain exposure levels below the TLV.
 Personal monitoring badges can be used to measure exposure of a specific material.
 Then, depending on the threshold limit and the application, exposure can be controlled with PPE like masks, face shields, respirators, and even coveralls.
 If they don’t reduce exposure below the recommended limit, you will need to consider a special ventilation hood or even containment booth.
 As you can see, as the exposure limit gets down to a certain level, the equipment required to safely use the solvent can get impractical.
 At that point, your best option is to consider a safer alternative.